lf-lang/rfcs/serialize-ast.md

 ## Rationale and Alternatives

+### Alternatives relating to the need for serialization

 One observation here is that the different ways of interoperating with code that is somehow separated from the main code base are not mutually exclusive.
 It might be pragmatic to, on a case-by-case basis, choose from many available strategies.

-### Use Kotlin for new code, and use the Kotlin to eventually leave the JVM
+#### Use Kotlin for new code, and use the Kotlin to eventually leave the JVM

 Kotlin has compilation targets other than Java bytecode, including native, WebAssembly, and JavaScript.
 This partially addresses observation 4.